 Outcomes

-The appraisal conducted in 2023 was on a consistent measurement basis, allowing the Board to consider its performance and progress over a four-year period.
-The appraisal showed no material change in the score achieved compared with 2022, and consistent improvement compared to 2020 and 2021.
-Actions identified from the 2023 appraisal included:
+The appraisal conducted in 2024 was on a consistent measurement basis, allowing the Board to consider its performance and progress over a four-year period.
+The appraisal showed no material change in the score achieved compared with 2023, and consistent improvement compared to 2021 and 2022.
+Actions identified from the 2024 appraisal included:

-• to keep under review whether the Board appraisal should be externally facilitated;
+- to keep under review whether the Board appraisal should be externally facilitated;

-• to enhance disclosure of the Directors’ skill sets and how these are kept up to date; and
+- to enhance disclosure of the Directors’ skill sets and how these are kept up to date; and

-• to review and enhance website disclosures where appropriate.
+- to review and enhance website disclosures where appropriate